hubertecos/aiproject/README.md

 - Cannot replace human expertise and contextual understanding
 - May show inconsistencies across multiple submissions
 - Students should always consult professors for comprehensive evaluation

-## License

-This project is licensed under the MIT License - see the <LICENSE> file for details.

 -----